Liveaboards in Maldives

 The best time to dive in the Maldives is all year.
 However, some people prefer to avoid monsoon season, which hits the area in April and continues to bring rain through October.
 Water depths include shallow reefs, deep walls, and everything in-between ensuring every diver can find their perfect dive.
 For the more intrepid diver, there are slow currents in many areas and extremely strong currents jetting through the atoll passes for the more experienced thrill seeker.

 In the Maldives, additional liveaboards fees usually include gear rental (not covered by your trip price), which can be in the vicinity of 40 USD per person, per night.
 Every diver also needs to independently purchase dive insurance before getting in the water.
 Some other fees like extra alcoholic drinks and special gear such as torches may incur additional charges.
 In the Maldives, a new Green Tax of 6 USD per person, per night applies for every tourist in the country.
 Some islands and marine parks have national park fees that are not included in liveaboard packages, like Hanifaru Bay's park entrance fee of 20 USD per person.
 Nitrox is offered on virtually every Maldives liveaboard- some as a complimentary service, and some for a fee.
 A fuel surcharge per person, per night, may be added, depending on the route.
 This surcharge usually ranges from 10 to 15 USD per night.
-If you have any questions about extra fees in the Maldives, please contact us directly.
-We are here for you.

 Minimum logged dives are required by many Maldives diving liveaboards, Scubaspa Yang and Ying being the exceptions.
 Ocean Divine requires 20, MV Orion and Amba require 50, and Carpe Vita requires 100.
 Safety briefings on boats like Scubaspa Yang and Ying are conducted on day one.
 Check dives on Maldives liveaboards are often held in Male on the first day.